Nikhilsoni2001/Asset-Master/README.md

 <img src="/screenshots/login.png" width="100%" />

-# MFPE -- Portfolio Management System
+# Asset Master -- Portfolio Management System (MFPE)

 A leading Financial Services Organization wants to strengthen its Middleware by exposing the core logic related to Portfolio Management as Microservices.
 This middle ware Microservices will be hosted on Cloud so that all the up/downstream applications can get an access to this for performing business transactions.